ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-customize-the-image-editor.md

 # Development

-## How To Customize The Image Editor?
+## How to customize the image editor?

 ### Can I change the language of the Editor?